 A bespoke suit will be almost entirely handmade, with an individual paper pattern cut for that specific customer.

-Personal service is given at all times throughout the process, and several fittings are carried out to ensure a perfect cut.
+Personal service is provided throughout the process, and several fittings are conducted to ensure a perfect cut.
 In the long-ago past, all suits were bespoke suits.

 The wealthy had theirs made by tailors, while the not-so-wealthy would have their garments cut and stitched by a family member.
 Luckily, times have changed.

-If you choose to go the bespoke route, it’s important to make your needs known to your tailor.
+If you choose the bespoke route, it’s important to make your needs clear to your tailor.
 Tell him what the suit will be used for and what you’re expecting.

-Take into consideration the climate and the time of the day you intend to wear a suit.
+Consider the climate and the time of day you plan to wear a suit.
 Listen to your tailor as his advice is invaluable.

-He will guide you on the different cut types, what shade of fabric will suit your skin and hair color and which pattern works best for your build.
+He will guide you on the different cut types, which shade of fabric suits your skin and hair color, and which pattern works best for your build.

 Why You Should Consider Bespoke Suits